jpontdia/common-parent-pom/README.md

 | | https://docs.mulesoft.com/salesforce-connector/10.18 |

 **Spring Framework artifacts**

-All next dependencies have a dependency on the Mulesoft Runtime version
+All next dependencies have a dependency on the Mulesoft Runtime version, so they shoud not be updated to the latest available version

 | Artifact      | Documentation / Versions available |
 | ----------- | ----------- |
 | spring-beans | https://mvnrepository.com/artifact/org.springframework/spring-beans |